Frequently Asked Questions

 A. Only international students must submit documentation of financial support.

 A. $55 for Domestic applicants, $65 for International applicants on a visa or in need of a visa.
-Past deadline applications are subject to an additional $30 fee.
+Application fee waivers may be available upon request.

 A. Our program is fairly competitive, and because of this, we have a lot of highly qualified students who send in their applications.
 Unfortunately we aren't able to accept all of them.
-However, a lot can happen between February and July, most often, students get accepted to other graduate schools, or we receive more funding to accept more applicants.
+However, a lot can happen between February and July.
 Therefore, we place applicants on a waiting list and when a spot opens up, we fill that spot with someone from the waiting list.

 A. Applicants who are accepted with funding normally start out as Teaching Assistants (TA) or Grading Assistants (GA).
 Only those who are affiliated with a research group (which happens a year or so from your first semester) are eligible to become Research Assistants (RA).